-The Canon EOS 1200D (called Canon T5 in some regions) and the Nikon D3300 are two digital cameras that were announced, respectively, in February 2014 and January 2014.
+The Canon EOS 1200D (called Canon T5 in some regions) and the Nikon D3300 are two digital cameras that were officially introduced, respectively, in February 2014 and January 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1200D vs Nikon D3300

 An illustration of the physical size and weight of the Canon 1200D and the Nikon D3300 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The D3300 can be obtained in three different colors (black, grey, red), while the 1200D is only available in black.